ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 ## Gold: £1000+

-4 attendee tickets
+4 reserved attendee tickets

 All of the Bronze & Silver packages plus;

-- have a table to distribute swag or talk to people
+- have a table to distribute your swag or talk to people

 Some options for further named branding opportunities such as: